itslily88/GoogleChats/README.md

 # Usage
 `googleChats.py <parentDirectory>`

- googleChats.xlsx will be created in the <parentDirectory> passed.
+ googleChats.xlsx will be created in the -parentDirectory- passed.